Stingerman06/SnowboardKidsRando/README.md

 # SnowboardKidsRando
 A basic randomizer for Snowboard Kids for the N64.
-Uses the console window.
+Will have it's own GUI.

 ## Planned Features